alphagov/govuk-prototype-kit/docs/documentation/get-started/windows-installation-guide/install-the-kit.md

 You can now open the Prototype Kit zip file you downloaded.
 When you’ve done this, you should see a folder called govuk-prototype-kit-for-upload.

-Rename the folder to something that describes your prototype and then move it into your projects folder.
+Rename the folder to something that describes your prototype.
+If your name consists of more than one word, separate words with hyphens.
+Move it into your projects folder.

 Open Git Bash and go to your prototype folder by entering `cd ~/Documents/projects/` followed by the name of your prototype, like this.